cs50spring2019/cs50-dev/setup/osx-setup.md

 <img src="./media/github-sign-up.png" alt="github-sign-up"
 	title="Github Sign Up"/>

 2. Follow [GitHub's guide](https://help.github.com/en/articles/connecting-to-github-with-ssh) for generating a new SSH keey and adding it to your GitHub account.
 Namely, complete the steps listed below.
-These require you to open and paste commands into the **Terminal** application, which can be found in `Applications/Utilities` or by using spotlight (`cmd+spacebar`) to search for and open the application.
+These require you to open and paste commands into the **Terminal** application, which can be found in `Applications/Utilities` or by using spotlight (`cmd+spacebar`) to search for and open the application. **NOTE: Do not copy the `$` symbol at the beginning of the provided commands.
+Only copy text after the `$` symbol.**

 	- Checking for existing SSH keys
+		- Step 4: **DO NOT** enter a passphrase.
+Simply press *enter* (⏎) twice.
 	- Generating a new SSH key and adding it to the ssh-agent
 	- Adding a new SSH keey to your GitHub account
 2. Open the **Terminal** application.
 Copy and paste the below command and press *enter* (⏎) to clone the `cs50-dev` repository.